-Nancy Springer-Baldwin, Vice President for Communications, is responsible for seeking and facilitating best practices for internal and external communications for the seminary and its constituents, for marketing the seminary's degrees and programs, and for the oversight and implementation of the seminary's message for recruiting through the seminary's Internet website and written materials.
-Communications office publishes winter and summer issues of the seminary's magazine Ratherview.
-Publicity includes news releases and social media, as well as press relations with religious and secular media on the local, regional, and national levels.
+The Office of Communications, led by the Director of Communications and Marketing, Eric Scott, is responsible for oversight of all internal and external communications for Seminary of the Southwest.
+Specific responsibilities include: marketing the seminary's degrees and programs, protecting and managing the seminary's brand and identity, oversight and implementation of the seminary's marketing efforts for recruiting and fundraising, and managing the seminary's website, social media and email campaigns.
+The communications office also has oversight of all formally printed seminary materials, including bi-annual issues of the seminary's magazine, Ratherview, the advent meditations booklet, promotional event materials and orders of service for the seminary's elevated chapel services.
+The communications office also has oversight of press relations with religious and secular media on the local, regional, and national levels.